Prachi Tehlan

-Prachi Tehlan (born 2 October 1993) is an Indian former netball and basketball player, and an actress.
+Prachi Tehlan (born 2 October 1993) is an Indian actress and former netball and basketball player.
 Prachi is the former captain of the India national netball team which represented India in the 2010 Commonwealth Games and in other major Asian Championships in 2010-11.
 Under her captaincy, the Indian team won its first medal in 2011 South Asian Beach Games.
 She has been given the title of “Queen of The Court” by The Times of India & “Lass of The Rings” by The Indian Express.
 She is the brand ambassador of Netball Development Trust India for 2011-2017.

 She made her acting debut in the TV series Diya Aur Baati Hum on Star Plus in January 2016.

 She made her film debut as Nimmy in the Punjabi film Arjan opposite Roshan Prince directed by Manduip Singh in 2017.
+She is active in Punjabi and Malayalam cinema.

 Early life and education

 Tehlan did her schooling from Montfort Senior Secondary School, Delhi.
 She graduated in B.Com (Hons.) from Jesus and Mary College, University of Delhi and completed her PG Diploma in Marketing Management from Institute of Management Technology, Ghaziabad.
 She had enrolled in Maharaja Agrasen Institute of Management Studies, GGSIP University, Delhi where she completed her Masters in Business Administration (HR and Marketing).

 She has worked on various projects in Development Bank of Singapore, Deloitte, Accenture and 1800Sports.in.
 She is contributing to a project named UDAAN - Skills to Succeed for Mobilization, Training and Employment of youth from Jammu and Kashmir under National Skill Development Council, Delhi.